AlexanderORuban/Pixel-to-Pattern/README.md

 ## Environment Variables

+# Change to create a .env in backend and .env.local in frontend

 This project utilizes environment variables for configuration.
 You need to create a `db.env` file in the root directory based on the provided variable examples listed below.

    **Required Variables:**